Hoka Clifton 10 vs 9 | Which Is Better In 2026?

 Choose Clifton 10 if you want

 The Clifton 10 excels as a go-to shoe for versatile training.
-Its firmer feel and wider platform make it suitable for everything from slow paced runs to tempo efforts.
+Its firmer feel and wider platform make it suitable for everything from slow paced runs to daily walking miles.
 The extra cushioning and higher stack provide long-lasting comfort for high-mileage training.

 Choose Clifton 9 if you want

-The Clifton 9 remains an excellent choice for runners who prioritize cushioning comfort over responsiveness.
+The Clifton 9 remains an excellent choice for users who prioritize cushioning comfort, without going overboard.
 Its softer ride makes it particularly well-suited for recovery days and slower paced runs when protection and comfort are more important than speed.

 Hoka Clifton 10 vs Hoka Clifton 9 Price Comparison